ashrajgrewal/appleWebsiteClone/README.md

 # instagramWebsiteClone
-a primitive clone of instagram's homepage using bootstrap
+a primitive clone of instagram's login page using bootstrap